thevickypedia/Jarvis_UI/docs/_sources/README.md.txt

 > These settings are added (optionally), to avoid the hard coded `VOICE_PHRASE_LIMIT`
 > <br>
 > Cons in using hard coded `VOICE_PHRASE_LIMIT`:
->   - Disables the listener after the set limit even the speaker is actively talking.
+>   - Disables the listener after the set limit even when the speaker is actively talking.
 >   - Listener will be active until the set limit even after the speaker has stopped talking.

 Sample settings (formatted as JSON object)